 There are many post-RGB objects in the Galactic, LMC, and SMC samples for which we lack orbital period determinations.
-Assuming that these have formed by stable mass transfer, we can use the luminosity--orbital period relations determined from our models to estimate their expected orbital periods.
+Assuming that these have formed by stable mass transfer, we can use the luminosity-orbital period relations determined from our models to estimate their expected orbital periods.

 In the Galactic sample, there are 17 objects with luminosities below the RGB-tip luminosity and without orbits.
-The depletion phenomenon makes it difficult to constrain the metallicity of the objects, so we use both the solar and metal-poor relations to estimate the orbital periods, which are presented in Table \ref{table:Galacticperiods}.
-For objects below the RGB-tip luminosity, but with luminosities above the range covered by the relations, the maximum luminosity of the relation is used instead.
+The depletion phenomenon makes it difficult to constrain the metallicity of the objects, so we used both the solar and metal-poor relations to estimate the orbital periods, which are presented in Table \ref{table:Galacticperiods}.
+For objects below the RGB-tip luminosity, but with luminosities above the range covered by the relations, the maximum luminosity of the relation was used instead.

 In the LMC and SMC samples, there are 56 and 19 post-RGB objects, respectively, for which we can estimate the orbital periods.
 Unlike for Galactic objects, the metallicity of these objects is well constrained by their association with the LMC or SMC, but we do not have binary models for the appropriate metallicities.
-We construct luminosity--orbital period relations for the LMC and SMC using the RGB core mass--luminosity and core mass--radius relations from single-star models taken from the MIST database of the appropriate metallicity ($\mathrm{[Fe/H]}=-0.3$ and $-0.65$ respectively) and converting the radius to an orbital period by assuming stable mass transfer (see Appendix \ref{single star estimation} for a full explanation).
+We constructed luminosity-orbital period relations for the LMC and SMC using the RGB core mass-luminosity and core mass-radius relations from single-star models taken from the MIST database of the appropriate metallicity ($\mathrm{[Fe/H]}=-0.3$ and $-0.65$, respectively) and converting the radius to an orbital period by assuming stable mass transfer (see Appendix \ref{single star estimation} for a full explanation).
 The estimated orbital periods for the LMC and SMC are presented in Table \ref{table:MCsresults}.

 Future measurements of the orbital periods of these systems can provide a test of the proposed stable mass transfer formation channel for post-RGB binaries.
 This can be done by employing long-term radial velocity monitoring of such objects \citep[e.g.][]{Oomen2018}.
 The predicted orbital periods can be used to estimate the length of the observing campaign required for each possible post-RGB target.